 When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputy/deputies) and how to share concerns with them.
-We also provide information on safeguarding to any visitor to our school, so they understand how to report a concern if they have one.
+This is included as part of our induction package.
+We also provide information on safeguarding to any visitor to our school, so they understand how to report a concern if they have one when they sign in.